zuzanadobes/DRLND-Project-Navigation/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+### Repository structure

+The code is structured as follows:

+Navigation.ipynb: Notebook which trains the DRL Agent. agent.py: Python code for the a DQN agent class. model.py: Python code for the a neural network used to approximate the action value function (A-V). checkpoint.pth: Binary code containing the trained neural network weights.

 ### project environment

 Describe the details (i.e., the state and action spaces, and when the environment is considered solved).